osmosis-labs/fe-content/cms/earn/README.md

 #### Category

-The currently accepted 'categories' are:
+The currently accepted keywords for `category` are (case-sensitive):
 - **Lending**: The assets are lent out to borrowers.
-- **Trading Vault**: The assets are actively managed by a vault controller.
-The assets are under complete control of the agent, and can be traded, lent, staked, provided as liquidity, etc.
 - **Staking**: The assets are locked into a crypto platfrom specifically for concensus.
 - **Liquid Staking**: The assets are staked and an economically representative derivative asset is also minted.
 - **Perp LP**: The assets provide liquidity for a perpetual futures contract market.